dedelstein/autonomous-lab/docs/software.md

 ### How Does This Work?

 The [Dockerfile](https://github.com/dedelstein/autonomous-lab/blob/main/Dockerfile) in the [github project](https://github.com/dedelstein/autonomous-lab) includes a set of instructions to install necessary programs and the workspace into a docker container.
 This container can be mounted using rocker, which allows for gui interactivity and use of nvidia drivers.
 We have a base ROS install on our host volume, and then we have an 'overlay' in our test_bench_ws workspace.
 If you are using the docker container, this is at /autonomous-lab/test_bench_ws.
 This workspace contains three packages (so far) located in the test_bench_ws/src/ directory: test_bench, sick_scan_xd, and libsick_ldmrs.  libsick_ldmrs is a support package for sick_scan_xd, which is the driver for our SICK LIDAR.  test_bench includes launchers for the FLIR camera and our robot_state_publisher, which uses [URDF](#urdf) files to publish the relationship between various frames in the test bench.
+Many of the drivers make use of custom parameter .yaml files located in ROS2_Master/sensor_params.

 #### URDF